Rust — concurrency without regrets?

 <img src="friday_night.jpeg"> to an HTML page actually loads an image?

-Other tasks are enqueued from other components running “in-parallel”.
+Other tasks are enqueued from other components running “in-parallel” to the event-loop where they are enqueued.
 When you do a

-The beauty of is that, while the Web event-loop is fairly convoluted, the concept of an event-loop itself is very simple, and you can use it to model your concurrent Rust code, starting simple and making it as complicated as your problem requires.
+While the HTML event-loop is fairly convoluted, the concept of an event-loop itself is very simple — you can use it to model your concurrent Rust code, starting simple and making it as complicated as your problem requires.